JackWFinlay/jsonize/README.md

 as noted by the introduction of the `IJsonizeParser` and `IJsonizeSerializer` interfaces, found in the `Jsonize.Abstractions` package.
-These can be implemented by anyone, but a brand new parser has been written using AngleSharp as its HTML engine.
+These can be implemented by anyone, but a brand-new parser has been written using AngleSharp as its HTML engine.
 This is supplied as the `Jsonize.Parser` package.
 There is available a serialization helper that conforms to the same standard as previous versions, using the `System.Text.Json` library.